tariqdaouda/rabaDB/README.rst

 What's a namespace ?
 -------------------

-You can thing of rabaDB's namespace as independent databases.
+You can think of rabaDB's namespace as independent databases.
 Each namespace has a name a file where all the data will be saved.
 Here's how you initialise rabaDb:

 .. code:: python